nazunalika/linux-guide-and-hints/source/centos/sysadmin.rst

 Spin Up Two VM's for Databases
 ++++++++++++++++++++++++++++++

-Create two new VM's from your Content Management that are EL8 and install postgresql on them.
+Create two new VM's from your Content Management that are EL8 and install the default postgresql on them.

-Do the following:

-1) Install and configure pgpool-II for master-master replication
+Attempt to install and configure pgpool-II for master-master replication.
+Note that this may not be default in CentOS.
-2) If using Spacewalk, export the database of your server and import it into the cluster.
-Reconfigure Spacewalk to use your database cluster (this is tricky)

-**Step 2 is NOT required if you are using Katello/Foreman or Pulp.**

 Spin Up Configuration Management
 ++++++++++++++++++++++++++++++++

-While Katello has some form of puppet and ansible built in, it may be better to create a solitary configuration management VM and hook it in.
+While Katello has some form of puppet or ansible built in, it may be better to create a solitary configuration management VM and hook it in.
 Spin up a VM that is EL7 or EL8 and install a master for configuration management.
-You have a few choices.

-#.
-SaltStack -> Available in their own repository
-#.
-Ansible   -> Available in EPEL

 It is HIGHLY recommended that you use ansible.
 Ansible is the supported and recommended system by Red Hat and is utilized in the certification exams for EL8.
+At some point, you could spin up a EL7 VM to host `AWX <https://awx.wiki/installation/repositories/centos-x86_64>`__ (an open source Ansible Tower).

 Spin Up VM for NFS/iSCSI
 ++++++++++++++++++++++++